ASFHyP3/gis-services/image_services/egis/publishing_MDCS_to_EGIS.md

 >
 >If using GSSICB files from the original source computer, there are two scenarios:
 >1.
 COH12_VV services use relative paths, so the directory to repair is `C:\Users\hjkristenson\PycharmProjects\hyp3-nasa-disasters`
->   * You can use any path on your local computer to replace the broken path, but be aware that a folder structure will be generated to next within it to mirror the original path, ending with a PixelCache directory
+>   * You can use any path on your local computer to replace the broken path, but be aware that a folder structure will be generated to next within it to mirror the original directory structure, including subdirectories in the hyp3-nasa-disasters directory, ending with a PixelCache directory
 >2.
 All of the other GSSICB services use the following path for the pixel cache: `G:\Projects\2209_ImageServices\ImageServices\PixelCache`
 >   * In this case, it's easiest to set a local path that ends in a PixelCache directory